ManjoorMohammed/PowerBiProject/README.md

 ---

 Hello, everyone!
 I'm delighted to present an exciting journey through a Power BI project that I've created.
-My name is Manjoor Mohammed, and this project is part of my Elevated Course experience.

 In this exploration, we'll dive into the world of data analytics using Power BI, a powerful business intelligence tool that enables us to transform raw data into actionable insights.
 Our dataset for this project hails from a company known as Global Super Store, containing three essential Excel sheets: Orders, People, and Returns.
 The Orders table, in particular, serves as our fact table, holding valuable sales information.